Welcome to Thailand! You’ve reached the northeast region and home to the Rustic Pathways Ricefields Base House.

 “Add-On Activities” are not included in the cost of your program and must be paid for separately.
 Add-on activities are rare, but include things like skydiving, bungee jumping, or weekend side-trips.
 Not every program has add-on activities.

 You can do as many different service projects as you’d like.
 You can sign up for the projects in small groups the night before.
 We do our best to give everyone a chance to try each project.

 Students have a little free time after lunch (a great time to dip in the pool!), and again when you get home from your service projects in the evening.
 There are always pick-up soccer and volleyball games, dozens of little Thai kids to play with, hammocks, musical instruments, ping-pong, and all kinds of other activities going on before dinner.
 After dinner, depending on the night, we arrange trips to local markets, trips to the city, bowling nights, movie nights, slideshows, traditional dance performances, multi-cultural music jam sessions, and much more.

 The cooking staff at the Ricefields Base are well accustomed to preparing food that our students like.
 Expect dishes to include a great assortment of mild Thai food, lots of fresh fruit, and plenty of favorites at home.
 They also do a great job of offering vegetarian options at every meal!

-Students can expect to stay with 4-6 other students in their room.
-Generally, boys sleep in one zone, while girls sleep in another area.
+Students can expect to stay with 4-8 other students in their room.
+Generally, boys sleep in one house, while girls sleep in another area.
 The rooms all have comfortable mattresses and air conditioning, which is only turned on in the early evening.

-Yes – you will have access to the internet, but we do try to encourage our students to use the internet only for a limited time, and only for corresponding with their family and friends.
-Students can pay for their internet usage, laundry, and phone calls directly out of their allowance account.
+Yes – you will have access to internet at the base in our Golden Burma Cafe, which has a couple computers that you can use to email home.
+We do try to encourage students to use the internet only for a limited time, and only for corresponding with their friends and family.

 Yes!
 These trips are supervised by staff from the Ricefields Service Base.